This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a 1-quart saucepan over medium heat, heat oil for 30 seconds.
-Add onions, celery, carrots, and salt.
-Cook, stirring occasionally, until vegetables are soft, about 8 minutes.
+• Heat Oil and Vegetables: Start by heating oil in a 1-quart saucepan over medium heat for 30 seconds.
+Add onions, celery, carrots, and a pinch of salt.
+Cook for about 8 minutes, stirring occasionally, until the vegetables become soft.

-• Pour in the beans, broth, and salsa and bring to a boil over high heat, then reduce heat to medium-low and simmer until beans are very tender, about 20 minutes.
+• Simmer the Soup: Add the black beans, broth, and salsa to the saucepan.
+Bring the mixture to a boil over high heat.
+Once boiling, reduce the heat to medium-low and let it simmer for about 20 minutes, or until the beans are very tender.

-• Transfer soup to a stand blender and blend until smooth, or use an immersion blender to blend the soup.
+• Blend the Soup: Carefully transfer the soup to a stand blender and blend until smooth.
+Alternatively, you can use an immersion blender directly in the saucepan for the same result.

 Notes

-• Taste the soup and adjust your spices and salt according to your preferences.
+• Customize Seasonings: After cooking, sample the soup and tweak the spices and salt levels to fit your personal taste profile.

-• If you are using a standard blender to purée the soup, be sure to leave the hole in the lid open and loosely cover it with a dish towel to allow steam to escape.
+• Blender Safety for Puréeing: If you’re using a standard blender to purée the soup, remember to leave the lid’s hole open and cover it lightly with a dish towel.
+This lets steam escape safely, preventing any mishaps.

 Nutrition